Part 4 of 4: Adventures in Greece

 The Erechtheion and The Porch of Caryatids

 Located north of the Parthenon is the Erechtheion.
 This was built for religious ceremonies circa 420BC.
 The southwest corner of the Erechtheion houses The Porch of Caryatids.
 The Caryatids are 6 impressive stone pillars, each carved like a woman.

 As evening approached, we were hoping for a beautiful sunset, unfortunately, that wasn’t to be.
 Suddenly we heard shrill whistles.
 To our surprise, security staff were blowing whistles and also herding everyone through the Propylaea and out the exit.
-It was closing time.
-We loved exploring the Acropolis and Parthenon and hated to go.
+It was closing time, even though we didn’t see a sunset from the Acropolis, nevertheless, we loved exploring the Acropolis and Parthenon and hated to go.
 Understandably though, the Acropolis closes before sunset, to assures no one is there at night.